shimony-uriel/monday-mcp/packages/agent-toolkit/README.md

 - `CreateColumnTool` - Create a new column in a monday.com board
 - `DeleteColumnTool` - Delete a column from a monday.com board

+### WorkForms Operations
+- `CreateFormTool` - Create a monday.com form
+- `GetFormTool` - Get a form by its token, found in the form's URL

 ### Account Operations
 - `GetUsersTool` - Get users, can be filtered by name or partial name
 - `ListUsersAndTeams` - Get users or teams, either by ids, names or by searching the account